ocean-onion/BDCraft-maybe/clean_docs/getting-started/introduction.md

 Despite being self-contained, BDCraft features a modular design that allows server administrators to enable or disable specific features:

 - Economy Module: Markets, auctions, and villager trading
-- Progression Module: Ranks and rebirth systems
+- Progression Module: Ranks, achievements, and rebirth systems
 - Vital Module: Essential utilities for teleportation, chat, and more

 Each module can be individually configured or disabled based on your server's needs.